smmr-software/mabel/README.md

 In the home screen, options for key bindings include [up, down, next, previous, add, delete, details, deselect, help, and quit].
-In the add prompt screen, you can configure the [quit, previous, and next keys].
+In the add torrent screen, you can configure the [quit, previous, and next keys].

 Some examples:
 ```toml